trydionel/git-pivotal/readme.markdown

     git config --global pivotal.api-token 9a9a9a9a9a9a9a9a9a9a
     git config --global pivotal.full-name "Jeff Tucker"

+If you prefer to merge back to a branch other than master when you've finished a story, you can configure that:

+    git config --global pivotal.integration-branch develop

 The project id is best placed within your project's git config: